 Can I Wear a Compression Sleeve While Sleeping?

-While patients who have developed lymphedema reported they could easily sleep in their daytime compression garments, doctors don’t recommend it.
 The gradient pressure created using a compression sleeve is designed to work while you are active and moving around.
+The pressure points in the sleeve stimulate the lymphatic vessels and move lymph fluid toward the heart.

-You should only wear a compression garment with the lowest possible compression level (10-15 mmHg) to bed to minimize the risk of circulatory problems.
+You should only wear a specialized nighttime compression garment with the lowest possible compression level to bed to minimize the risk of circulatory problems.
 If you find you need more support at night, speak to your doctor or lymphedema therapist for recommendations.

 What is Overnight Compression Wear?

 Overnight compression wear consists of sleeves and stockings that don't fit as snuggly to your skin as their daytime counterparts.
-These garments allow your skin and muscles a break from regular compression therapy while also giving you the benefits you may require.
+These garments allow your skin and muscles a break from regular compression therapy while also providing light pressure to stimulate lymph flow.

 Because of the materials used to build these compression garments, they tend to be more expensive than daytime models.
 If the price is a concern, speak to your doctor about a prescription to have your insurance cover the cost.